sassoftware/event-provenance-registry/docs/explanations/cdf-blog.md

 your receiver.
 Empty schemas are fine for development, but not so great in production.

+### Inconsistent Event Types

+When we started, there were, and still are, no standard event types.
+Users are largely left to determine their own event types.
+This can lead to confusion where events for two separate groups mean the same thing but are named differently.
+CD Events would have been useful in solving this problem had we known about it at the time.
+Consistent messaging makes it much easier to tell what's going on, especially when disparate groups produce millions of events.

 ## Benefits

 It wasn't all doom and gloom.
 We saw massive improvements in several key areas.